Chapter 10

 “What if your single manufacturer makes shoddy toilet paper?
 You’re stuck then.
 In more ways than one.”

 “That old chestnut!
-Of course, quality could vary – one city could have great toilet paper but lousy shirts, and the next city, the opposite.
+Of course, quality could vary—one city could have great toilet paper but lousy shirts, and the next city, the opposite.
 But information about manufacturing techniques is freely shared, so poor quality production never persists.
 At worst, people reorganise so that, where possible, the best producers churn out more to cover areas served poorly by others, who find different duties to perform, usually more successfully.”

-“Yes, ok,” I said, edgily.
-“But you’ve missed the point.
-The rest of the food is free!”
+“You’ve missed the point,” I said, edgily.
+“The rest of the food is free!”